Helium

 • Discovered by: Pierre Janssen and Mr. Norman Lockyer in the year 1868.

 Helium is a chemical element which is the 2nd lightest gas after the hydrogen.
-Helium is available in very small quantity on the Earth but it is the 2nd most abundant element in the universe.
+Helium is available in very small quantity on the Earth but it is the 2nd most abundant element in the Universe.
 Most of the people usually know about helium because it the same gas which is filled in partly balloon to make them float.

 Characteristics and Properties